microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/message-createforward.md

 - [Update](../api/message-update.md) the draft later to add content to the **body** or change other message properties.

 When using MIME format:
-- Provide the applicable [Internet Message Headers](https://tools.ietf.org/html/rfc2076) and the [MIME content](https://tools.ietf.org/html/rfc2045), all encoded in **base64** format in the request body.
+- Provide the applicable [Internet message headers](https://tools.ietf.org/html/rfc2076) and the [MIME content](https://tools.ietf.org/html/rfc2045), all encoded in **base64** format in the request body.
-- Add any attachments and S/MIME properties into the MIME content.
+- Add any attachments and S/MIME properties to the MIME content.

 [Send](../api/message-send.md) the draft message in a subsequent operation.